jreisinger/docs/data/notes/mngt/tech-lead.md

 ## Software developer and team leader

 In your position as tech lead, you should continue writing code, but not too much.
-Even if you are tempted to pull a rabbit out of the hat yourself, you must communicate this obstacle first.
-See below for more
+Even if you are tempted to pull a rabbit out of the hat yourself, you must communicate this obstacle first (see below for more).
+Teams often fail because they overworked themselves on a feature that their product manager would have been willing to compromise on.
+As a large project nears its delivery date, there will be compromises on functionality.
+Start looking for opportunities to delegate work, especially if there is part of the system you expected to build yourself that you have not had the time to tackle.

 ---